kailash-manasarovar/statement/docs/timeline/2025/january.md

 - The same man who it was *really important* my brother told me about having met - while he was grinding his teeth, still furious with me, when he popped into the Spa the last time I would see him relatively conscious in Thailand.
 - My guess is the whole scam with my brother over the years with his new *mates* was about ensuring his woman-loathing was so intense, his disgust with my femaleness would mean he would never think once about helping me when, as it was so planned, I would really need it.
 - Perhaps they felt they needed something even more given that, even though my brother was going through this woman-hating, pay-to-rape hell in Thailand, when I met him to hang out that Christmas we were friendly; the connection is strong and I don't take things personally.
+- In fact, my brother would be instrumental in doing as he was told by the gangs to ensure my return to Spain and the criminal porn-machine, and my eventual utterly assured murder.
 - What was the evil matchbox mechanism, I wonder, and how does it relate to my brother's forearm?
 - Oh, and I see the same woman the following year when I visit, and she's not Spanish and doesn't appear to have a daughter either.
 - She's Brazilian maybe, and she smiled and said hello to me in a pleasant and familiar way.
+- I think she was doing deals with my international security teams.
 - I love these Miss Marple sections, don't you!

 ## The persistent widow